I make sculptures ranging from brooches to large abstact pieces, and have recently started using mosaic.

 I have recently moved from my boat in London to live in the middle of the very lively and creative town of Frome in Somerset.

-CLICK HERE TO LISTEN TO OUR OPEN COUNTRY BROADCAST ON BBC RADIO 4
+CLICK HERE TO LISTEN TO THE OPEN COUNTRY BROADCAST from Johnsons Island and Town Wharf ON BBC RADIO 4

 |2012 Spring Term||Teaching papier mache sculpture to adults.|

 |2010 to 2012||Working for Seamless Relocation, helping old people move house.|